vippsas/vipps-ecom-api/vipps-ecom-api.md

 API details: [`POST:[callbackPrefix]/v2/payments/{orderId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/transactionUpdateCallbackForRegularPaymentUsingPOST)

+### Callback URLs must be reachable

+Please make sure that the callback URLs are valid:

-**Note:** We do not send requests to all ports so to be safe use common port numbers such as: 80, 443, 8080.
+* Vipps does _not_ support sending requests to all ports, so to be safe use common port numbers such as: 80, 443, 8080.
+* Vipps does _not_ support callback URLs that return `HTTP 301 Redirect` or `HTTP 302 Permanently Moved`.
+The callback URLs _must_ be directly reachable.

 **Example Express Checkout Callback**